PFAS: Professional ski wax technicians

-Compared to the general public exposed to contaminated drinking water, professional ski wax technicians are more strongly exposed to PFASs (PFOA, PFNA, PFDA, PFHpA, PFDoDA) from the glide wax used to coat the bottom of skis to reduce the friction between the skis and snow.
+Compared to the general public exposed to contaminated drinking water, professional ski wax technicians are more strongly exposed to PFAS (PFOA, PFNA, PFDA, PFHpA, PFDoDA) from the glide wax used to coat the bottom of skis to reduce the friction between the skis and snow.
 During the coating process, the wax is heated, which releases fumes and airborne particles.
 Compared to all other reported occupational and residential exposures, ski waxing had the highest total PFAS air concentrations.